 A Reckoning?
 Don’t bet the farm.

-In a word, welcome to Mexico in 2017 – when corruption and ineptitude are as rampant as ever. ‘“The federal government assumed officials would do their job at the municipal level.
+“The federal government assumed officials would do their job at the municipal level.
 That they would have attorneys to review the construction bonds,” said one government official.
 “They assumed people would make good decisions.
 All of that failed.’